 Tour sizes vary, but sell out at 25 people per house tour.
 We limit tours both for the safety of the house and to make sure visitors have enough space enjoy and experience their guided tour.

 We sell snacks and beverages in our Museum Shop.
-During warmer months we’ll have complimentary water available for you at coolers located throughout the grounds.
 Food, drinks and gum are prohibited in the main house and in the exhibit spaces.